Rogdham/pyzstd/index.rst

         It increases memory usage and window size.

-        Note: enabling this parameter increases default ZSTD_c_windowLog to 128 MB except when expressly set to a different value.
+        Note: enabling this parameter increases default :py:attr:`~CParameter.windowLog` to 128 MB except when expressly set to a different value.

     .. py:attribute:: ldmHashLog